 The court’s decision has already been helpful to pro-life and speech cases in other states.
 The larger outcome of this case, however, affirmed the freedom that all Americans have to speak— or not to speak—in accordance with their conscience.”

-It was truly an honor to see President Trump speak at the Faith and Freedom Coalition Conference and mention NIFLA’s anniversary.
+It was truly an honor to see President Donald Trump speak at the Faith and Freedom Coalition Conference and mention NIFLA’s anniversary.
 Below is a brief video clip where President Trump mentions this ground-breaking case and what it meant to pregnancy centers and all Americans.

-How many teenagers get to see the President praise an organization that they were intimately involved with for years?
+How many teenagers get to see the president praise an organization that they were intimately involved with for years?

 Vice President Mike Pence also tweeted his praise for the first anniversary of NIFLA v.
 Becerra, which was met with gratitude by all of us here at NIFLA.